kenwals/shinrin-yoku/README.md

 Colours used are:

-"Woodland" Green : Used for headings and text when on light background.
-This colour is used as background on footer and on the naviagtion buttons.
+- "Woodland" Green : Used for headings and text when on light background.
+This colour is used as background on footer and on the navigation buttons.
-"Green Mist": Used on the background of the body.
+- "Green Mist": Used on the background of the body.
-"Olivine" Green:  Used on the background of the mid section between hero image and about section.
+- "Olivine" Green: Used on the background of the mid section between hero image and about section.

-As colours are configured using RBA properties , they can be tweaked with opactity values to give more variety to the palette and keeping the uniformity.
+As colours are configured using RBA properties , these can be tweaked with opactity values to give more variety to the palette while keeping the uniformity.

 **Icons** used are from fontawesome.com .